Additive Decoders for Latent Variables Identification and Cartesian-Product Extrapolation: Experiments

 To get a qualitative understanding of extrapolation, we plot the latent support on the test dataset and sample a grid of equally spaced points from the support of each predicted latent on the test dataset.
 The grid represents the cartesian-product of the support of predicted latents and would contain novel combinations of latents that were unseen during training.
 We show the reconstructed images for each point from the cartesian-product grid to see whether the model is able to reconstruct well the novel latent combinations.

 Figure~\ref{fig:extrapolation-exps} in the main paper presents visualizations of the latent support and the extrapolated images for the median $\text{LMS}_\text{Spear}$ case among random seeds.
 In Figure~\ref{fig:extrapolation-exps-app}, we provide the results for the case of best and the worst $\text{LMS}_\text{Spear}$ among random seeds.
-We find that even for the best case (Figure~\ref{fig:non-additive-latent-supp-best}), Non-Additive Decoder does not generate good quality extrapolated images.
-Furthermore, the worst-case run for the Additive decoder shows good quality images that were not part of the training set, even if $\text{LMS}_\text{Spear}$ is very low.
+We find that even for the best case (Figure~\ref{fig:non-additive-latent-supp-best}), Non-Additive Decoder does not generate good quality extrapolated images, while Additive Decoder generates extrapoalted images for the best and median case.
+The worst-case run for the Additive Decoder has disconnected support, which explains why it is not able to extrapolate.